-Honeywell recommends the installation of one 35 kW CHP generating unit that will generate electric power and produce thermal energy that can supplement heating loads.
-This system will be appropriate to this site given the year-round operational needs of this facility and leverage healthy state rebates to help pay for it.
+Honeywell proposes the installation of one 35 kW CHP generating unit that will generate electric power and produce thermal energy that can supplement heating and domestic hot water loads.
 Since the unit is a synchronous generator it does not require any excitation energy to produce electricity and therefore may be used for emergency back-up power.